cheminfo/generator-cheminfo/ts-migration.md

 1. Verify that the tests still pass:
    `npm t`
+2. Verify that the build works:
+   - `npm run prepack`
+   - `node lib/index.js`
-2. Create a new branch:
+3. Create a new branch:
    `git switch -c setup-typescript`
-3. Commit all your changes:
+4. Commit all your changes:
    - `git add .`
-   - `git commit -m"refactor: setup project for TypeScript"`
+   - `git commit -m"refactor!: migrate to TypeScript and ESM"`
-4. Open a pull request:
+5. Open a pull request:
    `gh pr create`

 ## Step 2: use TypeScript to check types in JavaScript